Gluesticks Blog

 • ×

-Our copycat Great Harvest cinnamon chip bread is delicious with bursts of cinnamon in every bite.
+My copycat Great Harvest cinnamon chip bread is delicious with bursts of cinnamon in every bite.
 This recipe makes two loaves.
+You can bake round loaves in a pie pan or regular loaves in bread pans.

 You might also like our cinnamon swirl bread, our egg bread, or our pull-apart apple bread.